-Doctoral study at the IMPRS offers an excellent scientific education within a structured framework.
-PhD students at the Max Planck Institute for Physics (MPP) receive a three-year contract, which can be extended for one more year.
+The Max Planck Institute for Physics participates in the IMPRS program of the Max Planck Society.
+Our IMPRS EPP (International Max Planck Research School on Elementary Particle Physics) offers an excellent scientific education within a structured framework.
+PhD students receive a three-year contract, which can be extended for one more year.
 With your doctoral work you have the possibility to gain insights into fascinating research questions: for example, what dark matter is made of, what accounts for the matter/antimatter imbalance in the universe, whether supersymmetry exists, or what significance string theory has for particle physics.

 The research topics offered are in the fields of high-energy physics, astroparticle physics, or cosmology and have an experimental or theoretical focus.